cesarnml/vim-notes/my-notes.md

 #### Tip 60 - Delete, Yank, and Put with Vim's Unnamed Register

-- `xp` - transpose the next to characters using the unamed register -- useful!!!
+- `xp` - transpose the next to characters using the unnamed register -- useful!!!
 - `ddp` - transpose the next two lines
-- `yyp` - linewise copy and paste
+- `yyp` - line-wise copy and paste

 #### Tip 61 - Grok Vim's Registers